Category Archives: Serbian/Yugoslav Royals

 • Arsenije (1859 – 1938), married Princess and Countess Aurora Pavlovna Demidova, had two children including Prince Paul of Yugoslavia.

 Peter’s father had been elected Sovereign Prince of Serbia (then a principality) in 1842.
-However, in 1858 he was forced to abdicate when the House of Obrenović took the throne and the family went into exile, settling in what is present-day Romania.
+However, in 1858 he was forced to abdicate when the House of Obrenović took the throne and the family went into exile, settling in present-day Romania.
 Peter had attended primary and secondary schools in Belgrade and then attended the Venel-Olivier Institute in Geneva, Switzerland.
 After graduating, he went to Collège Sainte-Barbe for a year before enrolling in the elite École Spéciale Militaire de Saint-Cyr in France (The Special Military School of Saint-Cyr), from which he graduated in 1864.
 During his schooling, along with strong interests in painting and photography, Peter developed his views on politics and democracy.
 In 1868, he published a translation of John Stuart Mill’s essay, On Liberty.
 This would later become the blueprint for his political program.

 In 1870, he joined the French Foreign Legion, fighting in the Franco-Prussian War and being decorated with the Legion of Honour.
 Having been banned from Serbia in 1868 by the reigning Obronević dynasty, Peter used an assumed name to join the Bosnian Serb insurgents during the Great Eastern Crisis of 1875-1878.
 Following the conflict, he returned to his focus on politics and the possibility of returning the Karađorđevićs to the Serbian throne.